Operational criterion for controlled dense coding with non-trivial tripartite entangled states: Some other non-trivial tripartite entangled states and their utilities in controlled dense coding

-with $L=1/\sqrt{1+l^2}$ and $l > 0$ is real.
+with $L=\frac{1}{\sqrt{1+l^2}}$ and $l > 0$ is real.
 Such a state was proposed by Pati \textit{et. al} in \cite{patiparaagra}.
-Controlled dense coding was successfully shown with this state (obviously depending on the choice of the state parameter) \cite{roy1550033}.
-Again using (\ref{tangle}), we see that the state (\ref{pati}) has tangle of the form $\tau=4 L^4 l^2$.
+Controlled dense coding was successfully shown with this state (obviously depending on the choice of the state parameter) in \cite{roy1550033}.
+Again using (\ref{tangle}), we see that the state (\ref{pati}) has tangle of the form $\tau=4 L^4 l^2$, which is obviously non-zero.
 It is clear from this expression that when $l=1$, the state has tangle $\tau=1$.
-So, as expected this state is by no means from $\vert GHZ\rangle$ class (as it is clear from the structure of the state too).
+So, as expected, by our conjecture, this state is from $\vert GHZ\rangle$ class.